Markdown Syntax

 - Dive deeper into each syntax element

-- Learn extended syntax for more features
+- Learn Markdown Extended Syntax for more features

-- Explore advanced usage and best practices
+- Explore Markdown Advanced Usage and best practices

 Start learning specific syntax elements: